Bounds on the conditional and average treatment effect with unobserved confounding factors: Bounds on the Average Treatment Effect

-If $\probsmooth>d/2,$ then $\norms{\what{\nu}_{1,k} - \popprob}_{2, P}=o_P(n^{-1/4})$, satisfying the assumptions in Theorem~\ref{thm:semiparametric}.
-To summarize, Proposition~\ref{prop:prob-sieve} demonstrates sufficient conditions for the convergence of $\what{\nu}_{1,k}$ needed for the lower bound estimator~\eqref{eq:orthogonal-estimator} and its asymptotic normality via Theorem~\ref{thm:semiparametric}: with sufficient smoothness of $\nu_1$, it is possible to efficiently estimate lower and upper bounds on the average treatment effect.
+If $\probsmooth>d/2,$ then $\norms{\what{\nu}_{1,k} - \nu_1}_{2, P}=o_P(n^{-1/4})$, satisfying the assumptions in Theorem~\ref{thm:semiparametric}.
+We defer a rigorous treatment to Appendix~\ref{sec:nu-sieve} as our results heavily build on the standard theory of sieve estimation~\cite{Chen07}.
+In Proposition~\ref{prop:prob-sieve}, we demonstrate sufficient conditions for the convergence of $\what{\nu}_{1,k}$ needed for the lower bound estimator~\eqref{eq:orthogonal-estimator} and its asymptotic normality via Theorem~\ref{thm:semiparametric}: with sufficient smoothness of $\nu_1$, it is possible to efficiently estimate lower and upper bounds on the average treatment effect.